tomjoht/tomjoht.github.io/_posts/2020/8/2020-08-13-optimizing-content-development-webinar.md

 </div>

-You can [register through Zoomin here](https://www.zoominsoftware.com/webinars/optimize-content-development/).
-The webinar is sponsored by Zoomin software.
+The webinar was sponsored by Zoomin software and hosted through BrightTalk with Scott Abel.

 ## Preliminary thoughts